ychu19/dissertation-classifier/README.md

-# Predicting Citizenship based on Names using Machine Learning
+# Predicting Citizenship based on Names using Machine Learning Models

 ## Table of Contents